Pierstoval/benchmarks-react-svelte-vue/README.md

 There are **two scripts** depending on the benchmark you're looking for.

+1. First, create the `OUTPUT_FILE` environment variable, it will determine where your output files will be stored (CSV and plot images).
-1. The `./test.bash` script runs a `build` test.
+2. The `./test.bash` script runs a `build` test.
 It cleans up directories, installs Node.js dependencies via Yarn, and builds the apps as a static web application, and output the results to the `results.csv` file.
-2. The `./runtime_test.bash` script runs a `runtime` test.
+3. The `./runtime_test.bash` script runs a `runtime` test.
 It makes sure apps are built as static sites, build them if they're not, use `playwright` to start a web server for each app, run the benchmarks, and output the results to the `results_runtime.csv` file.
+4. The `./suite.bash` script both `test.bash` and `runtime_test.bash` consecutively.
+It is a helper to run all tests at once.

-If you reproduce, I recommend you to clean the CSV files so that your data is more consistent.
-We cannot really use the data from different sources, as performance might be really different.
+If you reproduce, I recommend you to customize the `OUTPUT_FILE` environment variable to something different than the exusting files so that your data is more consistent.
+We cannot really use the data from different sources, as performance might be really different across platforms.

 > Note: remember to **keep the first line** of the CSV files.
 It serves as headers for the graphs.

 Next, once you have enough data in your set, run the `gnuplot graph.gnuplot` command.

 Depending on the size of your data set, generating the graph might take some time, so please be patient 😉.
-On my machine, the whole plotting takes up to 4 seconds, but I have a pretty nice setup, so it all depends on your hardware.
+On my servers, the whole suite takes between 4 and 9 minutes.

-Then, you can enjoy visualizing the results on the `output.png` file!
+Then, you can enjoy visualizing the results on the output png file!